Adventuring and Exploration

 Venomous creatures, noxious gasses, unscrupulous assassins, and other dangers all pose a similar threat in the form of poisons and other toxins.
 Strictly speaking, a poison is a toxin that takes effect when ingested or touched by the victim, while a venom is one that a creature injects through fangs, stingers, or other means.
 For simplicity, all toxins are referred to as poisons within these rules.

 There are countless varieties of poison, each with its own effects, but there are some rules common to all.
 Common rules are given an entry in each poison's description.
-These include delivery method, onset, effect, and treatment.
+These include delivery method, onset, effect, and recovery.

 The delivery method of a poison indicates how that poison typically enters the body of the victim.
 Possible delivery methods are ingested, inhaled, injected, and contact.
 An ingested poison is typically swallowed and takes several minutes before it begins to affect the victim, sometimes an hour or more.
-Ingested poisons can often be distilled to create versions that work through injection and are faster acting, but in their normal forms injection is usually not very effective if even physically impossible.
+Ingested poisons can often be distilled to create versions that work through injection and are faster acting, but in their normal forms injection is usually not very effective if even physically possible.
 Inhaled poisons are gasses that must be taken into the lungs to have effect, and can often act almost immediately, reaching vital internal organs in a matter of seconds.
 Injected poisons are typically delivered directly into the bloodstream or muscles of the target and act within a few minutes.
 Some take effect almost instantly.
 They can be delivered through bites and stings as well as on bladed weapons.
 Injected poisons that are instead swallowed have double their normal onset time but otherwise function normally.
 Contact poisons are potentially the most dangerous, and require only that the victim touch the poison with their skin in order to take effect.
 Obviously, these are also fully effective if used as injected or ingested poisons.

 The onset time of a poison indicates how much time passes before a poison's effect takes place.
 This can be anywhere from instantaneous to a few days, though anything longer than an hour is rare.
 Until this time has passed, the victim suffers no ill effects from the poison.
+If this time is measured in rounds, the round on which the poison is applied counts as round one, with the poison taking effect at the end of the specified round.

 The effects of poisons can vary wildly.
 Many poisons drain stamina over time or cause wounds.
 Others reduce your attributes temporarily.
 Some cause paralysis or unconsciousness.
 These effects are often applied for long periods or repeatedly over time.